marikachrisanthopoulos/School_District_Analysis/README.md

+Scores for charter schools were slightly altered as well: see the following images -

 **Old Scores by School Type**
 ![Old Scores by School Type](https://github.com/marikachrisanthopoulos/School_District_Analysis/blob/main/Resources/Scores_by_Type_Old.png)

 **New Scores by School Type**
 ![New Scores by School Type](https://github.com/marikachrisanthopoulos/School_District_Analysis/blob/main/Resources/Scores_by_Type_New.png)

 ## Summary